DmxLarchey/ite-normalisation/README.md

 ### What is this repository for? ###

-* This repository is a Coq implementation and total correctness proof of L. Paulson If-Then-Else normalisation which is nested recursive algorithm with a complicated scheme.
+* This repository is a Coq implementation and total correctness proof of L. Paulson If-Then-Else normalisation which is a nested recursive algorithm with a complicated scheme.
 The proof of partial correctness and termination is postponed after the domain and function have been defined together which their